Growing Steerable Neural Cellular Automata: Steerable Neural CA model

 The Steerable NCA model described here can be seen as a variant of the Growing NCA model \citep{mordvintsev2020growing}, differing only in its perception phase.
 This section covers key features of the model design.
 Below, we adapt the equivalent section in \citep{mordvintsev2022iso} to better showcase the similarities and differences between the two approaches.

 \paragraph{Grid} Cells exist on a regular Cartesian grid; the state of each cell is represented by a vector where $C$ is the number of channels and the first four channels represent a visible RGBA image.
 The whole grid is initialized with zero values, except for the seed cell in which $A=1$.
+Setting the $A$ value to 1 ensures that the seed starts in an alive configuration, as we will explain later.
 Cells then iteratively update their states using only the information collected from their 3x3 Moore neighbourhood.

-\paragraph{Stochastic updates} Cell updates happen stochastically: at each NCA step, cells are updated with probability $p_\text{upd}$ (we use $p_\text{upd}=0.5$ in our experiments).
+\paragraph{Stochastic updates} Cell updates occur stochastically: at each NCA step, cells are updated with probability $p_\text{upd}$ (we use $p_\text{upd}=0.5$ in our experiments).
 This stochasticity is meant to eliminate dependence on a global shared clock that synchronizes the updates between cells.
 Previous work on NCA discusses the impact of this strategy on NCA robustness \citep{niklasson2021asynchronicity}.
 In Isotropic and Steerable NCA models, asynchronicity plays a critical role in the symmetry-breaking process; this asynchronicity can be seen as a strategy for generating noise, which has been documented to help biological systems construct complex functions in simple ways \citep{Samoilov2006-xj}.

 \paragraph{``Alive'' and ``empty'' cells} The alpha channel ($s^3=A$) plays a special role in determining whether a cell is currently ``alive'' or ``empty''; here, a cell is alive if $A>0.1$ or if it has at least one alive cell in its 3x3 neighbourhood.
 The state of empty cells is explicitly set to zeros after each NCA step.